Revolutionary-Games/Thrive/doc/setup_instructions.md

 this linter to check your code formatting before submitting a pull request.

-[NodeJS](https://nodejs.org/en/download/).
+First install [NodeJS](https://nodejs.org/en/download/).
 If you are on Linux you should use your OS's package manager to install nodejs.

 After installing nodejs install the linter packages with this command:
 ```sh